 Over the years the New England Patriots have changed their identity on offense numerous times.
 Having featured a power-running team centered around Antowain Smith and Corey Dillon in the early 2000s, a spread, pass-happy team with Randy Moss and Wes Welker and an attack revolving around Rob Gronkowski and Julian Edelman, head coach Bill Belichick has done it all with fantastic results.

 For the better part of 20 years, the triggerman behind this attack was future first-ballot Hall of Famer Tom Brady.
 Until now.
-Brady, seeking a new chapter elsewhere, departed last season to the Tampa Bay Buccaneers and was replaced by former league MVP Cam Newton.
-Offensive coordinator Josh McDaniels adapted to Newton’s presence on the roster by applying more designed runs to take advantage of the veteran’s mobility, including read-options, RPOs (run-pass options) and QB sweeps, counters and power plays.
+Brady, seeking a new chapter elsewhere, departed in 2020 to the Tampa Bay Buccaneers and was replaced by former league MVP Cam Newton.
+Then-offensive coordinator Josh McDaniels adapted to Newton’s presence on the roster by applying more designed runs to take advantage of the veteran’s mobility, including read-options, RPOs (run-pass options) and quarterback sweeps, counters and power plays.
 The results, however, were mixed, prompting the Patriots to draft Mac Jones from Alabama.

 Jones, a Nick Saban protégé, drew comparisons to Matt Ryan and Chad Pennington coming out of college.
-While not boasting elite physical tools like am strength, like those two veterans Jones’ game is based off timing and rhythm, and his accuracy and intelligence have been exceptional for a rookie as he currently ranks third among all quarterbacks in completion percentage and was named the AFC’s Offensive Rookie of the Month for November.
-His play has helped his team win seven of their last eight games and has kept drives alive by completing passes to receivers who have mostly executed screens, outs and option routes.
+While not boasting elite physical tools like am strength, like those two veterans Jones’ game is based off timing and rhythm, and his accuracy and intelligence were exceptional for a rookie as he finished his rookie season eighth among all quarterbacks in completion percentage.

-New England’s underappreciated offensive line is made up of Isaiah Winn, Ted Karras, David Andrews, Shaq Mason and Trent Brown.
-The man usually running behind them is Damien Harris, who along with backup Rhamondre Stevenson, brings physicality and downhill ability with speed and operates well with power-blocking schemes like power, toss-crack sweep, counters, traps and iso leads, and will occasionally throw in runs with “wham” blocks” to counterattack aggressive run defenses (Harris and Stevenson are both dealing with injuries).
+New England’s offensive line is usually made up of David Andrews, Mike Onwenu, Trent Brown, Vederian Lowe and Cole Strange, and they’ve struggled this year – leading to the team having four different combinations through six games.
+The man usually running behind them is Rhamondre Stevenson, who along with ex-Dallas Cowboy Ezekiel Elliot bring physicality and downhill ability with speed and operate well with power-blocking schemes like power, toss-crack sweep, counters, traps and iso leads, and New England will occasionally throw in runs with “wham” blocks” to counterattack aggressive run defenses.

-They, along with fullback Jakob Johnson, do a lot of damage on the ground – so much so to the point that the Patriots are one of the league leaders in rushing attempts (and mostly from formations under center, and not out of the shotgun).
-In fact, no team has used more 21 personnel (two running backs, one tight end) over the last five years than New England – forcing defenses to play more predictable coverages, and they will also liberally use an extra offensive tackle for extra blocking prowess.
+The Patriots are typically one of the league leaders in rushing attempts (and mostly from formations under center, and not out of the shotgun).
+In fact, no team has used more 21 personnel (two running backs, one tight end) over the last several years than New England – forcing defenses to play more predictable coverages, and they will also liberally use an extra offensive tackle for added blocking prowess.